TimGop/MADDPG-K/README.md

 You can use the same template for the milestone and final report.

-The template of poster is downloaded from ETHz Download Area.
+The template for poster is downloaded from ETHz Download Area.
 You can find the original files at https://ethz.ch/services/en/service/communication/corporate-design/download-area.html.

 You can also find other templates at https://drive.google.com/drive/u/1/folders/16tSJGJryd7NgQCBblaKxTfXLZXDIJJrt or https://github.com/RylanSchaeffer/Stanford-LaTeX-Poster-Template for a latex template as an example.